ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.10.11.
 Aurora Serverless

 * Provides a version of Aurora database product without managing the resources.
 You still create a cluster, but it uses ACUs or Aurora Capacity Units.
 Similar to Fargate for ECS.
 * For a cluster, you can set a min and max ACU based on the load and can even go down to 0 and paused.
 In this case you would only be billed for storage consumed.
   * In demo you can see the capacity drop to 0 after the Wordpress instance is not visited.
 * Billing is based on resources used on a per-second basis.
 * Same resilience as Aurora (6 copies across AZs).
 * ACUs are stateless and shared across many AWS customers without local storage.
 They can be allocated to your Aurora Serverless cluster rapidly when required.
 Once ACUs are allocated to a cluster, they have access to cluster storage in the same way as an Aurora Provisioned cluster.
 * When an application interacts with the DB they are actually communicating with the proxy fleet.
 The proxy fleet brokers an application with the ACU and ensures you can scale in and out without worrying about usage.
 This is managed by AWS on your behalf.
 * Only need to pick min and max values for ACUs.
+* **Test notes:** If you are running Aurora Serverless and the DB instance or AZ become unavailable, Aurora will automatically recreate the DB instance in a different AZ.

 #### 1.10.11.1.
 Aurora Serverless - Use Cases